jaime-varela/RKF45/README.md

 # Performance

-It's about 160-180 microseconds on my laptop see if I can get this down.

-Currently it's a factor of 1.36 times slower than GSL runtimes (see gcc example).
-Working on getting this down.
+Currently it's a factor of 1.05 times slower than GSL runtimes (see gcc example) on a intel i7.